sbt/website/src/sphinx/Extending/Input-Tasks.md

 Preapplying input
 -----------------

-Because InputTasks are built from Parsers, it is possible to generate a new InputTask by applying some input programmatically.
-(It is also possible to generate a Task, which is covered in the next section.)
-Two convenience methods are provided on InputTask[T] and Initialize[InputTask[T]] that accept the String to apply.
+Because `InputTasks` are built from `Parsers`, it is possible to generate a new `InputTask` by applying some input programmatically.
+(It is also possible to generate a `Task`, which is covered in the next section.)
+Two convenience methods are provided on `InputTask[T]` and `Initialize[InputTask[T]]` that accept the String to apply.

-> -   partialInput applies the input and allows further input, such as
+> -   `partialInput` applies the input and allows further input, such as
 >     from the command line
-> -   fullInput applies the input and terminates parsing, so that
+> -   `fullInput` applies the input and terminates parsing, so that
 >     further input is not accepted

 In each case, the input is applied to the input task's parser.
 Because